 3 Ingredient Baked Jalapeño Poppers

 As I get older, I find more ways to bond with my dad.
 We are very different people and have had very different lives, but one thing that we’ve always enjoyed together is spicy food.
-One of our mutually favorite snacks is jalapeño poppers.
-It’s not unheard of for us to make and eat a dozen of them without sharing with anybody else.
+One of our mutually favorite snacks is jalapeño poppers, but the full fried version is quite a process.
+So, I came up with these easy Baked jalapeño poppers!

-Sometimes we’ll make complicated versions of poppers with shrimp or cook them over his mesquite smoker.
+Sometimes I’ll make complicated versions of poppers with shrimp or cook them in a smoker or over the grill.
 Sometimes they are fried or baked, but they always have cheese.